jaseppan/event-organizer-toolkit/README.md

 Accommodation admin UI for listing, adding, editing, and deleting accommodations.

 ## Caution
 This project is currently under construction and may contain bugs or incomplete features.
+While the REST API endpoints do support authentication, queries are not restricted by capabilities, so exercise caution when testing the plugin.

-The REST API endpoints do not currently use authentication, so exercise caution and only test the plugin locally in a development environment.
+For safety reasons, it's recommended to test the plugin only locally in a development environment.
+Additionally, be sure to back up your data before using this plugin in any live WordPress installation.

-Be sure to back up your data before using this plugin in any WordPress installation.
+Please note that this README serves as an initial guide and will be updated as the project progresses and new features are added."

-Please note that this README serves as an initial guide and will be updated as the project progresses and new features are added.
+This updated caution section reflects the use of authentication for REST API endpoints and emphasizes the importance of testing and data backup for safe usage.

 ## Installation